MARC Records Available Read More...

 - “Advertisements” announcing lost items, such as clothing and equipment

-Orderly Books once numbered in the hundreds of thousands—today, only a fraction of that number still exist.
-They were the controlling document of the day-to-day life in the military, most notably during the Revolutionary War.
-This one-of-a-kind collection offers access to Orderly Books found nowhere else.
+Orderly Books were the controlling document of the day-to-day life in the military, most notably during the Revolutionary War.
+This one-of-a-kind collection–developed in conjunction with the New-York Historical Society–offers access to Orderly Books found nowhere else and contains handwritten volumes documenting military orders, movements and engagements by brigade, regiment, company and other specific military units between 1748 and 1817.

 The Orderly Books collection—developed in conjunction with the New-York Historical Society—contains handwritten volumes documenting military orders, movements and engagements by brigade, regiment, company and other specific military units between 1748 and 1817.
 The content provides detailed accounts of troops’ daily lives, documenting everything from court martial cases to the price of necessities charged by locals.
 Given the dearth of soldiers’ diaries, Orderly Books provides historically valuable information about soldiers’ lives.